raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 </p>

-### Calculating with historical data
+### Testing with historical data

-You may wish to start by learning how to write a program that estimates the speed of the ISS using photos with our [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/0) project guide.
+You may wish to start by learning how to write a program using historical photos taken by teams in previous years with our [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/0) project guide.
 Once you have written a program, you can try it out using different images or data sets to improve the accuracy of your estimate.
 Here are some examples of images and data you can use:

 - [Astro Pi Mission Space Lab 2022/23 photos](https://www.flickr.com/photos/raspberrypi/collections/72157722152451877/)